Tabanidae: Diet and biting behavior

 The flies mainly choose large mammals such as cattle, horses, camels, and deer, but few are species-specific.
 They have also been observed feeding on smaller mammals, birds, lizards, and turtles, and even on animals that have recently died.
 Unlike many biting insects such as mosquitoes, whose biting mechanism and saliva allow a bite to not be noticed by the host at the time, bites from tabanids are immediately irritating to the victim, so that they are often brushed off, and may have to visit multiple hosts to obtain sufficient blood.
 This behaviour means that they may carry disease-causing organisms from one host to another.
 Large animals and livestock are generally powerless to dislodge the fly, so there is no selective advantage for the flies to evolve a less immediately painful bite.

 Tabanus mouthparts: The sharp cutting stylets are on the right, the spongelike lapping part in the centre.

 The mouthparts of females are of the usual dipteran form and consist of a bundle of six chitinous stylets that, together with a fold of the fleshy labium, form the proboscis.
 On either side of these are two maxillary palps.
 When the insect lands on an animal, it grips the surface with its clawed feet, the labium is retracted, the head is thrust downwards and the stylets slice into the flesh.
 Some of these have sawing edges and muscles can move them from side-to-side to enlarge the wound.
 Saliva containing anticoagulant is injected into the wound to prevent clotting.
 The blood that flows from the wound is lapped up by another mouthpart which functions as a sponge.
 Bites can be painful for a day or more; fly saliva may provoke allergic reactions such as hives and difficulty with breathing.
 Tabanid bites can make life outdoors unpleasant for humans, and can reduce milk output in cattle.
 They are attracted by polarized reflections from water, making them a particular nuisance near swimming pools.
 Since tabanids prefer to be in sunshine, they normally avoid shaded places such as barns, and are inactive at night.

+Tabanus sudeticus actively biting human hand.

+Hand immediately after bite, incision pictured.